V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 			print(num)

 Q26.
 What is a string?
 How can we declare string in Python?
+> String datatype in Python is used to store character or text data.
+We can declare string in Python using:
+- Single quotes: 'Big Data'
+- Double quotes: "Big Data"
+- Tripple quotes: ''' Big Data'''

 Q27.
 How can we access the string using its index?